Professional Organizations' Codes of Ethics

 On Gifts in Psychotherapy & Counseling

 Standard III, Professional Competence and Integrity, states:

 3.9 Gifts.Marriage and family therapists attend to cultural norms when considering whether to accept gifts from or give gifts to clients.
 Marriage and family therapists consider the potential effects that receiving or giving gifts may have on clients and on the integrity and efficacy of the therapeutic relationship.

 Dr. Zur’s note: The 2015 AAMFT Code of Ethics wisely deleted the reference to the “substantial value” of the gift.
 We must be aware that whether the gifts are of substantial value or not is not always the most important aspect of the gift, from a clinical or ethical point of view.
 Obviously, very expensive gifts are often counter-clinical and may be unethical.
 However, even very cheap gifts, such as a suggestive image or a condom, are inappropriate.

 Section A.10.f., states:

-of accepting gifts from clients and recognize that in some cultures, small gifts are a token of respect and gratitude.
+Counselors understand the challengesof accepting gifts from clients and recognize that in some cultures, small gifts are a token of respect and gratitude.
 When determining whether to accept a gift from clients, counselors take into account the therapeutic relationship, the monetary value of the gift, the client’s motivation for giving the gift, and the counselor’s motivation for wanting to accept or decline the gift.